BuzzSwitch/bikeshare/README.md

 bikeshare.py

 ### Description
-This is a Python script statistical analysis
+This is a Python script statistical analysis.
+It was created through the Udacity "Programming for Data Science with Python" course

 ### Files used
 bikeshare.py